-We drive hundreds of miles to get to the Rubicon, spend three days traversing the Rubicon and the following day after pulling into the gas station to fuel up for the transit home, we notice some dribbles, fresh live dribbles!
-You know when you pull into the gas station you spend a minute looking around and checking out your rig and when you see fluids on the ground a quick double take brings the pulse up!
+We drive 10-hours and hundreds of miles to get to the Rubicon Trail, spend three days traversing the Rubicon Trail and the following day at the gas station to fuel up for the transit home, we notice dribbles, fresh live dribbles!
+You know when you pull into the gas station you spend a minute looking around your rig checking any for fresh for fluids on the ground.
+The dribbles brings a quick double take and brings the pulse up!
 Closer inspection reveals that it is in fact ours and it’s coming out of the rear differential; and it’s enough to be truly worried!

 Off to the local auto parts store we go!